gazebosim/docs/jetty/performance_tuning.md

 ### Make sure Gazebo is using the right GPU

-* On hybrid Intel / Nvidia systems, Gazebo may start on the integrated GPU.
+* On hybrid systems with both integrated and discrete GPUs, Gazebo may start on the integrated GPU.
   [Troubleshooting](troubleshooting) shows how to use PRIME render offload or Nvidia performance mode.
 * If Ogre 2 fails to start, check OpenGL support and driver setup before